apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /paragraph >}}

 {{< paragraph class="language-yaml">}}
-In some cases Beam is unable to figure out the output type of a mapping function.
+In some cases, Beam is unable to figure out the output type of a mapping function.
-In this case you can specify it manually using
+In this case, you can specify it manually using
 [JSON schema syntax](https://json-schema.org/understanding-json-schema/reference/type).
 {{< /paragraph >}}